-- Injuries of the Brain; including anoxic brain injuries: This occurs is situations where a medical staffer did not monitor the birth process in a manner in which is reasonable in the industry.
+- Injuries to the Brain; including anoxic brain injuries: This occurs in situations where a medical staffer did not monitor the birth process in a manner in which is reasonable in the industry.
 This area of injuries results, at times, from failing to move forward quickly in performing necessary cesarean procedures.

 - Dystocia: This occurs when a physician fails to guide a baby down the vaginal canal properly during normal birthing procedures.
 Many times the effects of this type of negligence result in different types of palsy as well as other significant issues.

 Complications and injuries associated with childbirth occur more often than a person may think.
 There are approximately six birthing trauma victims out of every thousand each year.
 Due to the delicate nature of delivering a newborn baby, all steps taken in the process must be done with the utmost care.
 In the moments before, during or just after birth, many things may go wrong, causing bone, organ, nerve or brain damage to the baby.
 Some childbirth injuries include, but are not limited to:

 - Birth Hypoxia (lack of oxygen at birth)

 - Hypoxic-Ischemic Encephalopathy (HIE; lack of oxygen-rich blood to the brain)

 - Athetoid (ataxia and spastic cerebral palsy)